 Be selective about which cuts you buy.
 Really take an honest look in the mirror and decide whether it flatters you.
 I wear size SM/6 most of the time, and usually fitted dresses work great.
 But when I tried on their Julia, a very fitted (spandex, of course) dress, I was appalled at how it pronounced all the awkward parts of my figure.
 That cut is a no-no for me.

 For plus sized women, I recommend going for the looser cut tops and pleated skirts/dresses.
 Get them so they hug your body comfortably but not so they stick to it like glue.
 Some suggestions for you would be: the Olivia skirt, Lucy skirt, Jill skirt, Madison skirt, Amelia dress, Carly dress, Irma shirt, and Perfect shirt.
-See examples here.
+There are also several recommendations from ladies in the comments!

 #5 Follow the rules of smart shopping… no matter how much buzz there is at a pop-up party.